 - Swarmers are the termites responsible for reproduction.
-They can be male or female, winged or wingless.
+They can be male or female, and are winged or wingless.
 Swarmers vary in color from black to yellow-brown.

 Our customers are our top priority.
 Your Wil-Kil technician is 100% committed to helping you as soon as possible.

-Termite prevention needs to focus on hindering the termite’s ability to find wood, water and shelter.
-Some simple steps can help:
+Termite prevention needs to focus on hindering the termite’s ability to find wood, water, and shelter.
+These simple steps can help:

 - Make sure downspouts and gutters direct all runoff away from the foundation